Meet some of our religious studies majors.

 Have you taken part in any religious studies-centered research opportunities at Oxy or elsewhere?

-I had the opportunity to participate in a study abroad program during Summer 2019.
-I spent a month and a half in Varna, Bulgaria, participating in an archaeological dig at a Byzantine monastery.
+I had the opportunity to participate in a study abroad program in which I spent a month and a half in Varna, Bulgaria, participating in an archaeological dig at a Byzantine monastery.
 I participated in 100 hours of archaeological fieldwork, 20 hours of processing and documenting of finds, and 30 hours of lectures and instructions on early Christianity, archaeology, and architecture—all while gaining credit to go towards my major.
 It was one of the most fulfilling experiences I’ve had during my time at Oxy.
 Go abroad!!

 What do you like most about studying RELS?